plotdb/datum/doc/dataset.md

 # dataset

+Dataset is a set of data.
+It contains multiple rows with different columns in each row, such as:

+    [{name: 'John', score: 95}, {name: 'Mary', score: 79}, ...]

-dataset is simply defined in plain json format, in following 2 representations:
+Dataset can be simply defined with a plain json format in either `sheet` or `db` view, described below.

-## Sheet View
+### Sheet View

 With sheet view, a dataset is a 2D array with the first row as sheet header.
 For example: